yoelmartinfornieles/prj-toolsharing-front/README.md

 In case google maps is giving any problems try:

-yarn install -g
+yarn install -g;
-yarn add google-map-react
+yarn add google-map-react;
-yarn add google-maps-react
+yarn add google-maps-react;

 ## Usage

-As this is the client, please run the following command: npm run start Don't forget the required .env file
+As this is the client, please run the following command: npm run start.
+Don't forget the required .env file.

 ## Roadmap